 Fund Risk: In general the bond market is volatile, and fixed income securities carry interest rate risk.
 (As interest rates rise, bond prices usually fall, and vice versa.
 This effect is usually more pronounced for longer-term securities.)
 Fixed income securities also carry inflation risk and credit and default risks for both issuers and counterparties.
 Unlike individual bonds, most bond funds do not have a maturity date, so avoiding losses caused by price volatility by holding them until maturity is not possible.
 Stock markets are volatile and can decline significantly in response to adverse issuer, political, regulatory, market, economic or other developments.
 These risks may be magnified in foreign markets.
-Additional risk information for this product materials, if available.
+Additional risk information for this product may be found in the prospectus or other product materials, if available.